luyuhuang/luyuhuang.github.io/_posts/2020-01-01-2019-annual-summary.md

 title: 2019 Annual Summary
 category: essays
 ---
-On September 15, 2017, the first day I joined the company, I told myself that I joined a good company which has a good treatment but I'm not feel happy at all.
-I had a plenty of worry and confusion at that moment because I didn't know my direction.
+On September 15, 2017, the first day I joined the company, I told myself that I joined a good company which has a good treatment but I was not feeling happy at all.
+I had plenty of worry and confusion at that moment because I didn't know my direction.

-All I can do is working hard and learn as much as possible.
+All I can do is working hard and learning as much as possible.

 At the beginning of 2019, I told myself that 2019 is crucial for me.
 I must do something that will allow me to seize the opportunity that gives me a clear direction.

-Time flies and many things happened in 2019.
-Maybe it didn't meet my expectations, but fortunately I don't feel regret.
+Time flies and many events happened in 2019.
+Maybe it didn't meet my expectations, but fortunately I didn't feel regret.

 Today is January 1, 2020, it's time to make a summary.